Theory of magnetoroton bands in moir\'e materials

-\cref{eq:conductivity_approx} was used to construct Fig.~\ref{fig:THz}, see the SM \cite{Supplemental} for details on its derivation.
-In \cref{fig:cond} (a) we compare line traces for typical $\sigma(\omega)$ results obtained from \cref{eq:3pt_approx} with those computed using Monte Carlo.
-In the SM \cite{Supplemental}, we compare \cref{eq:3pt_approx} with numerical correlation functions for different $\bm{q}$ and Monte Carlo sample sizes.
-The excellent agreement provides assurance that the magnetoroton band calculations are accurate.
-Monte Carlo three-point correlation functions are the building blocks of our theory, they are related to non-linear response properties \cite{peterson1967formal,gravel2007nonlinear} of quantum Hall systems and may find further applications \cite{Boostrap_Eslam}.
+It can be seen from \cref{eq:conductivity_approx} and \cref{eq:dynamicS} that the discrete translational symmetry of the periodic potential ($\lambda_{\bm G}\neq0$) enables the FCI ground state to directly couple to optical probes--due to mixing of magnetorotons at reciprocal lattice vectors with the ground state-- and that this coupling is governed by the three-point function. \cref{eq:conductivity_approx} was used to construct Fig.~\ref{fig:THz}, see the SM \cite{Supplemental} for details on its derivation.
+In \cref{fig:cond} (a) we compare line traces for typical $\sigma(\omega)$ results obtained from \cref{eq:3pt_approx} with those computed using Monte Carlo, showing excellent agreement.
+In the SM \cite{Supplemental}, we also compare \cref{eq:3pt_approx} with numerical correlation functions for different $\bm{q}$ and Monte Carlo sample sizes.
+Monte Carlo three-point correlation functions are the building blocks of our theory, they are also related to non-linear response properties \cite{peterson1967formal,gravel2007nonlinear} of quantum Hall systems and may find further applications in Bootstrap approaches to the quantum Hall problem \cite{Boostrap_Eslam}.